 Executive Vice President

-Darin Hall directs all facets of real estate development and neighborhood revitalization for the Port Authority, with an emphasis on restoring value to sites to advance the growth of the City of Cincinnati and Hamilton County.
+Darin Hall directs all facets of real estate development and neighborhood revitalization for the Redevelopment Authority, with an emphasis on restoring value to sites to advance the growth of the City of Cincinnati and Hamilton County.
 Hall’s comprehensive experience includes a successful track record of community development projects, in addition to more than a decade in the commercial banking industry.
-He joined the Port Authority in 2012, and in 2015 was promoted to EVP to provide strategic oversight to the quasi-governmental economic development agency and ensure equity, inclusion and fairness permeate the Port Authority’s revitalization work in neighborhoods.
+He joined the Redevelopment Authority in 2012, and in 2015 was promoted to EVP to provide strategic oversight to the quasi-governmental economic development agency and ensure equity, inclusion and fairness permeate the Redevelopment Authority’s revitalization work in neighborhoods.

 Darin relocated to Cincinnati from Atlanta, where he worked for the Annie E. Casey Foundation’s Sustainable Neighborhood Development Strategies, Inc. He directed revitalization of disadvantaged communities, including reversing substantial disinvestment in Atlanta’s Pittsburgh neighborhood, through an emphasis on procuring capital and investing in key neighborhood assets.
 As Deputy Director of Neighborhood Transformation for the Casey Foundation, Darin oversaw day-to-day operations of the Preservation of Pittsburgh initiative, Atlanta’s first large-scale residential revitalization effort based on principles of affordability, energy efficiency, resource conservation and environmental stewardship.
 He also provided leadership in the advancement of the Atlanta Civic site’s Neighborhood Transformation strategy, working collaboratively with the City’s Department of Housing, the Fulton County/City of Atlanta Land Bank, and the Department of Housing and Urban Development, as well as financial institutions, foundations, and community stakeholders to manage the acquisition, land banking, renovation, and development of real estate purchased.